-- Reviewed the organisational structure and employee composition as well as the future need for competences. - Reviewed the composition of and the succession plan for the Executive Management, including the appointments to the Executive Management. - Reviewed the achievement of the LTIP 2018 targets and recommended to the Board the targets for LTIP 2019. - Conducted the annual performance evaluation of the Executive Management.
+- Reviewed the organisational structure and employee composition as well as the future need for competences. - Reviewed the composition of and the succession plan for the Executive Management. - Reviewed the achievement of the LTIP 2019 targets and recommended to the Board the targets for LTIP 2020.

+Conducted the annual performance evaluation of the Executive Management.

-- Commercialisation commercial execution within the therapy areas and in different markets. - External innovation partnering and acquisition to access external innovation. - Organisational development talent and leadership development, supervising the changes in Executive Management and development of the company culture.
+- Strategy execution within the therapy areas and in different markets. - Digitalisation. - External innovation partnering and acquisition to access external innovation. - Organisational development talent and leadership development as well as succession preparedness, core capabilities and development of the company culture. - The COVID-19 pandemic expected impact for Novo Nordisk and logistics of future Board meetings.